BTS Meets Joe Biden, Speaks At White House On Anti-Asian Hate Crimes

-BTS’ address came on the last day of Asian American, Native Hawaiian and Pacific Islander Heritage Month, or AANHPI Month.

-The universally acclaimed seven-member music group arrived in the US a few days ago for a closed-door meeting with US President Joe Biden.
+The universally acclaimed seven-member music group arrived in the US a few days ago for a closed-door meeting with President Biden.

 BTS at the White House